GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when grouped, try to complete multiple objectives at the same time to shorten the room completion time
 - when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
-- you can build Heartbreaker/Pestilence/Scorpio/Strikers stacks on any invincible target (jammers, SHD crates, support stations, warhounds)
 - you can open locked doors by shooting the lock with a Chem Launcher or a silenced weapon, it allows you not to alert enemies (providing you're far enough from enemies when using a silencer)
 - you can see enemies through walls when looking through blinking servers